+Will I be able to publish the results of my research and still protect the commercial value of my intellectual property?
 Yes, but since patent rights are affected by these activities, it is best to submit an Invention Disclosure well before communicating or disclosing your invention to people outside AUB.
 There are significant differences between the U.S. and other countries as to how early publication affects a potential patent.
 Once publicly disclosed (published or presented in any form), an invention may have restricted or minimal potential for patent protection outside of the United States.
 Be sure to inform the TTU staff of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal submission, dissertation/ master's thesis, publication, or other public presentation including the invention.

-Yes, but it is important to document carefully the date and conditions of use so that we can determine if this use may influence the ownership and license rights of your subsequent research results.
+May I use material or intellectual property from others in my research?Yes, but it is important to document carefully the date and conditions of use so that we can determine if this use may influence the ownership and license rights of your subsequent research results.
 If you wish to obtain materials from outside collaborators, an incoming Material Transfer Agreement (MTA) should be completed.
 Contact the TTU manager for the MTA template and for assistance.

-Yes.
+Will I be able to share materials, research tools or intellectual property with others to further their research?Yes.
 However, it is important to document items that are to be shared with others and the conditions of use.
 If you wish to send materials to an outside collaborator, an outgoing Material Transfer Agreement (MTA) should be completed for this purpose.
 It also may be necessary to have a Confidentiality/Non Disclosure Agreement completed to protect your research results or intellectual property.
 Contact TTU manager to assist you on this.

-The Sponsored Research Agreement should specify the Intellectual Property (IP) rights of the sponsor.
+What rights does a research sponsor have to any discoveries associated with my research?The Sponsored Research Agreement should specify the Intellectual Property (IP) rights of the sponsor.
 The University generally retains ownership of the patent rights and other intellectual property resulting from sponsored research.
 However, the sponsor may have rights to obtain a license to the defined and expected outcomes of the research.
 Often, sponsored research contracts allow the sponsor a limited time to negotiate a license for any patent or intellectual property rights developed as the result of the research.
 Therefore, it is important to define the scope of work within a research agreement.

 Sponsored research projects are handled by OGC.
 OGC personnel work closely with TTU on IP issues in sponsored research agreements.
 If you have questions about sponsored research, please contact TTU or send your question to firstname.lastname@example.org

-An Invention Disclosure is a written description of the invention or development that is provided to TTU.
+What is an Invention Disclosure?An Invention Disclosure is a written description of the invention or development that is provided to TTU.
 The Invention Disclosure should list all collaborating sources of support and include all of the information necessary to begin pursuing protection, marketing, and commercialization activities.
 This document will be treated as “University Confidential.”
 Based on the Invention Disclosure, TTU with the Faculty Member assistance will generate a non-confidential description of the invention in order to assist in marketing the technology.
 Once potential partners have been identified, and confidentiality agreements have been signed, more detailed exchanges of information can be made.

-When a Faculty member discloses an invention to TTU, a process that could lead to the commercialization of a technology is initiated.
+Why should a faculty member submit an Invention Disclosure?When a Faculty member discloses an invention to TTU, a process that could lead to the commercialization of a technology is initiated.
 This may involve beginning the legal protection process and working to identify outside development partners.
 For sponsored research, Faculty member might also be required to file a prompt disclosure, which will be reported to the sponsoring agency.

-You are encouraged to submit an Invention Disclosure for all inventions and developments that you feel may solve a significant problem and/or have significant value.
+How do I know if my discovery is an invention?You are encouraged to submit an Invention Disclosure for all inventions and developments that you feel may solve a significant problem and/or have significant value.
 If you are in doubt, contact TTU to discuss the invention and to determine its novelty, applicability or non- obviousness, and strategies for commercialization.

-Yes, if new research tools would benefit other researchers and you are interested in providing them to those researchers and to other third parties.
+Should I disclose research tools?Yes, if new research tools would benefit other researchers and you are interested in providing them to those researchers and to other third parties.
 Typically, research tools are materials such as antibodies, vectors, plasmids, cell lines, mice, and other materials used as “tools” in the research process.
 Most research tools do not necessarily need to be protected by patents in order to be licensed to commercial third parties and/or to generate revenue for your laboratory.
 If you have research tools that you believe to be valuable, or wish to provide to others (including research collaborators), TTU will work with you to develop the appropriate protection, licensing, and distribution strategy.

-You can download a Disclosure Form and follow the simple instructions.
+How do I submit an Invention Disclosure?You can download a Disclosure Form and follow the simple instructions.
 Should you have any questions, call TTU at 2979 or email us at: email@example.com.

 ASSESSMENT OF AN INVENTION DISCLOSURE

-TTU will work with faculty members to develop the appropriate commercialization strategy for the invention.
+If the inventors believe that all IP should be licensed non-exclusively to all potential users for the public good, will AUB honor our request?TTU will work with faculty members to develop the appropriate commercialization strategy for the invention.
 Some technologies lend themselves to non-exclusive licensing (licensing to multiple third parties), while others will only reach the commercial marketplace, and therefore the public, if they are licensed on an exclusive basis.

-If TTU decides not to pursue patent protection and/or chooses not to actively market the invention; the University may transfer ownership to the inventor(s).
+Is an invention ever assigned to an Inventor?If TTU decides not to pursue patent protection and/or chooses not to actively market the invention; the University may transfer ownership to the inventor(s).
 Among the key factors in deciding to assign are whether additional University resources or private resources could best improve marketability.